Choa Chu Kang: Early history

 Choa Chu Kang was a diverse area with old kampong housing and rubber plantations.
 Residents had to depend on boats or bullock carts for transportation.
 Among the few villages which sprang up were Kampong Belimbing and Chua Chu Kang Village.
 Most of the inhabitants belonged to the Teochew dialect group.
 The early Teochew settlers were mainly farmers growing gambier and pepper.
 The Hokkiens, who moved in later, established pineapple, rubber and coconut plantations as well as vegetable farms and poultry farms.
 In the early days, tigers used to roam in the area.
 The last tiger of Singapore was shot here in the 1930s.

 Kampong Belimbing, Chua Chu Kang Village and Kampong Berih were demolished in phases from 1993 to 1998.
 It was replaced by the National Shooting Centre and military plot (Cemetery North) and (Jalan Bahar).
 The Cemetery North has been gazetted as an army restricted and live-firing area since 19 September 2003.
 The Jalan Bahar is gazetted as an army restricted and live-firing area from 16 March 2001.

 The name Choa Chu Kang is used for Choa Chu Kang Road and its nearby facilities.
 However, the original name Chua Chu Kang is retained in the cemetery area.

+Pre-New Town (before 1980s)

+In 1957, the Singapore Improvement Trust (SIT) launched Bukit Panjang Estate.
+The estate was later renamed to Teck Whye Estate along present day Jalan Teck Whye.
+These flats were sold as low-cost alternatives for those working in the Bukit Timah region.
+In 1977, the first HDB blocks were built along Teck Whye Avenue.

+At the time, this area would have been considered to be part of Bukit Panjang based on historical maps.

-New town era (1980s)
+New town era (1980s onwards)

 The new town era evolved in 1985 when Teck Whye was developed (the first HDB blocks since 1977), and it was extended to four neighbourhoods by 1992 with the truncation of Choa Chu Kang Road.
 Yew Tee was developed in 1997 as the three northern neighbourhoods of Choa Chu Kang, north of the Kranji Expressway.

-Choa Chu Kang's eighth neighbourhood, Keat Hong, bound to the south by Brickland Road, was developed in 2015.
+Choa Chu Kang's latest (eighth) neighbourhood, Keat Hong, bound to the south by Brickland Road, was developed in 2015.

+Despite Choa Chu Kang New Town's modest population size, Choa Chu Kang is the densest New Town as of the 2025 census.

+Choa Chu Kang New Town has a total of 8 neighbourhoods, with the first digit of the HDB block numbers indicating which neighbourhood that block belongs to - single and double digit blocks are under Neighbourhood 1.
+The boundaries for the neighbourhoods are as follows: